Formwork-Studios/nuxt-tailwind-starter/README.md

 ## About

-Use to quickly prototype sites where Tailwind and an icon framework are needed.
+Starter template with Tailwind and icon framework for quick prototyping.

 ## Deploying